loopingz/webda.io/README.md

 ## Services

 A service is a singleton component that can have access to others services, put some listeners in place, and do its own logic.
-It is not supposed to handle direct request from the external world so, therefore, doesn't have access to write method for output to the client.

 Service implement the **EventEmitter** of NodeJS so you can emit a message to let trap for other business services